-There shall be placed at the center of the mat two 1-inch starting lines, one of which shall be in the center of the mat.
+There shall be placed on the mat two 1-inch starting lines, one of which shall be in the center of the mat.
 The lines shall be 3 feet long and 10 inches apart.
+Two

-Two 1-inch lines shall close the ends of the starting lines.
+1-inch lines shall close the ends of the starting lines.
 One of the two lines shall be green and located closest to the home team, and the other shall be red and located closest to the visiting team.
 (For exception, see Rule 7.2.7.)
 When in the down starting position, the defensive wrestler shall assume a position facing away from the scorer's table.
-The arrow in the diagram on the preceding page should point away from the scorer's table.
+The arrow in the diagram above should point away from the scorer's table.